- What Are Grains?

 Here’s a list of the top grain-free (mostly paleo-friendly) foods that are rich in B vitamins:

-Ultimately, we decided not to include grains in our kids’ diet.
-They are three and five years old now and both mentally and physically on top of their game.
+Ultimately, we decided not to include grains in our kids’ diets.
+They are six and eight years old now, and both are mentally and physically on top of their game.
+They consume grass-fed beef liver on a daily basis (one of the best sources of many B vitamins), in the form of freeze-dried beef liver capsules.

 What to Eat Instead of Grains